No products in the cart.

 Sea services have long-standing regulations regarding the prohibition of drug use by service personnel.
 Article 112a of the Uniform Code of Military Justice is explicit in its mention of marijuana.
 The intent is twofold: to prevent military personnel from breaking the law by knowingly or unknowingly using a substance that is illegal (such as marijuana); and to ensure they are ready, lucid, and prepared when called to duty.

-Even though the Farm Bill specifically legalized industrial hemp at the federal level, and CBD has been deemed military branches are looking to the FDA to provide guidance regarding specific dosing and safety assurances, but the FDA has been slow to act.
+Military branches are looking to the FDA to provide guidance regarding specific dosing and safety assurances, but the FDA has been slow to act.
 While scientific studies and clinical trials are underway, CBD currently carries the same FDA disclaimer as vitamins and supplements: “This statement has not been evaluated by the FDA.”

 In the meantime, CBD oils and CBD-infused products are flooding the market, and without clear FDA guidelines for testing, packaging, and marketing claims, it can be overwhelming for consumers.
 In an effort to protect servicewomen and men, individual branches of the military are working on releasing their own statements regarding hemp products and CBD.